ghostdogpr/caliban/gateway-plan/tickets/35-bounded-caches-single-flight.md

 **What to build:** Cache parsed, prepared, planned, and deterministic negative results within one graph generation using finite independent budgets and scoped keyed single-flight.

-**Blocked by:** 30 — Support operation conditions and selection details
+**Blocked by:** 15 — Harden schema and operation parsing; 31 — Support operation conditions and selection details

 **Status:** ready-for-agent